Spain in the Eurovision Song Contest 2000: Final

 The televised final took place on 8 February 2000.
 In addition to the performances of the competing entries, guest performers included Presuntos Implicados, Los Panchos and Jean-Michel Jarre.
-The winner, "Colgado de un sueño" performed by Serafín Zubiri, was selected through the combination of the votes of 17 regional juries (70%) and a public televote (30%).
+The winner, "Colgado de un sueño", written by José María Purón, and performed by Serafín Zubiri, was selected through the combination of the votes of 17 regional juries (70%) and a public televote (30%).